Graduate Courses & Requirements

 Three 6-point workshops and one 9-point thesis workshop.

-Enough points in additional classes within or outside the Writing Program (which can include internships or independent study credits), to complete the minimum of 60 points.
+Enough points in additional classes inside or outside the Writing Program (which can include internships or independent study credits), to complete the minimum of 60 points.

 In addition, a thesis of minimum 90 pages of prose or 35 pages of poetry composed (or substantially revised) since entering the program, is required for the degree.
 Prose theses must not exceed 300 pages.
 If your thesis is longer, you must make a selection and include a synopsis.
 A thesis conference with your two faculty thesis evaluators is optional.
-This is not a thesis defense—your evaluators make the decision to pass or fail the thesis before the conference takes place.
-Unless a student is pursuing the Literary Translation joint course of study (see below), a thesis may not consist of work in more than one genre except in extraordinary circumstances and with the approval of both concentration directors.
+This is not a thesis defense—your evaluators, in consultation with your Concentration Director, make the decision to pass or fail the thesis before the conference takes place.
+Unless a student is pursuing the Literary Translation joint course of study, a thesis may not consist of work in more than one genre unless approved by both Concentration Directors.

 Independent Study and Internships